Keep Your Coverage After the COVID Emergency

 Use BenefitsCal to Complete Your Renewal

-BenefitsCal.com is the new statewide website that you can use to manage your Medi-Cal eligibility.
+BenefitsCal.com is the statewide website that you can use to manage your Medi-Cal eligibility.
 After you sign up for a free account, you can complete your annual renewal directly at BenefitsCal.com.
 You can also upload a scanned copy of your renewal form by logging into BenefitsCal, or without a login at this link.
 Be sure to select “Medi-Cal Renewal” as your “Document Type” when you upload a document.

 BenefitsCal screenshot showing "Document Type" and selecting "Medi-Cal Renewal"